MathBRIX/brochure-site/site/content/games/forward-backward-commutative-property-of-addition-dragging.md

 +++
-title = "Forward, Backward: Commutative property of addition (Dragging)" description = "Forward, Backward: Commutative property of addition (Dragging)" slug = "forward-backward-commutative-property-of-addition-dragging" url = "/1st-grade/forward-backward-commutative-property-of-addition-dragging" grade = "1st Grade"
+title = "Learn the commutative property of addition | MathBRIX" pagetitle = "Forward, Backward: Commutative property of addition (Dragging)" description = "This activity presents the commutative property of addition by allowing kids to move different parts of an equation back and forth across the equal sign." pagedescription = "This activity presents the commutative property of addition by allowing kids to move different parts of an equation back and forth across the equal sign." slug = "forward-backward-commutative-property-of-addition-dragging" url = "/1st-grade/forward-backward-commutative-property-of-addition-dragging" grade = "1st Grade"